gma2th/full-stack/README.md

   * Docker multi-stage building, so you don't need to save or commit compiled code
   * Frontend tests ran at build time (can be disabled too)
   * Made as modular as possible, so it works out of the box, but you can re-generate with Vue CLI or create it as you need, and re-use what you want
-* PGAdmin for PostgreSQL database, you can modify it to use PHPMyAdmin and MySQL easily
 * Swagger-UI for live interactive documentation
 * Flower for Celery jobs monitoring
 * Load balancing between frontend and backend with Traefik, so you can have both under the same domain, separated by path, but served by different containers